Types Of Hardwood Floors

 Solid hardwood floors perform well in Colorado homes.
 Some solid wood floors are already finished at a manufacturing facility.
 A manufacturer-finished solid wood floor has some advantages but be cautious of the beveled edge.
 Those edges, and some of the finishes used, can be very challenging for a contractor to sand off if you ever want to change the look of your floor.
 We prefer to install raw wood flooring so that our customers can choose their level of customization.

 Your local experts at Artistic Floors by Design will ensure your solid hardwood floors are appropriate.
 We only install double kiln-dried flooring that has acclimated to your home environment.
 We follow technical standards for all of our work to guarantee your investment.
-We recommend you purchase a whole house humidifier to ensure a consistent relative humidity throughout the year.

 Many of our customers want to replace their wood floors with a wider flooring plank or a different species of wood.
 Before you replace your solid wood floors with another type of flooring, contact our Certified Professional Wood Floor Sales Advisor.
 There are cost-effective ways to make your floors look new and different and change the whole look of your home.